OriBenAmram/Artimo/README.md

-# I'm currently working on this project with [Rona Fainshtein](https://github.com/RonaFain/RonaFain "Rona's profile link"), who is also an instructor at Coding Academy with me.
+## This would be a Drawwing App

-This would be a Drawing App.
+I'm currently working on this project with [Rona Fainshtein](https://github.com/RonaFain/RonaFain "Rona's profile link"), who is also an instructor at Coding Academy with me.

 The ***technologies*** that we'll use are
 - React.js & TS (latest versions)
 - PWA